 •Anonymous Subscriber ID

-Subscriber ID is a unique identifier, for example, a user name, International Mobile Subscriber Identity (IMSI), or other code that uniquely identifies a subscriber.
+A Subscriber ID is a unique identifier, such as a user name, International Mobile Subscriber Identity (IMSI), or other code that uniquely identifies a subscriber.

 Anonymous Subscriber ID

-When working in the Pull mode integration, the SCE assigns each unknown subscriber IP address with a temporary, anonymous Subscriber ID, until it receives the real Subscriber ID from the Policy Server.
+For Pull Mode integration, the SCE assigns each unknown subscriber IP address a temporary, anonymous subscriber ID, until it receives the real subscriber ID from the policy server.

-The SCE correlates a certain traffic flow to a subscriber by mapping a network identifier, for example, IP address, IP range, or VLAN, to the subscriber entity.
+The SCE correlates a certain traffic flow to a subscriber by mapping a network identifier such as an IP address, IP range, IPv6 address, or VLAN, to the subscriber entity.

-A Policy Profile includes a set of parameters used by the SCA BB solution to define what policy is enforced on the subscriber.
+A Policy Profile includes a set of parameters that the Cisco SCA BB solution uses to define the policy that is enforced on the subscriber.

-A quota includes the quota-bucket values of the service quota or quotas available for the usage of the subscriber.
+A quota includes the quota-bucket values of the service quota or quotas available for the subscriber.

-Extended Attributes represents the data structure of the extended attributes associated with the subscriber.
+Extended attributes represent the data structure of the extended attributes associated with the subscriber.

-The following terms describe two modes of a dynamic subscriber integration that the SCE platform supports.
+The SCE platform supports the following two modes of dynamic subscriber integration:

-In Push mode integration, an external server introduces (pushes) the subscribers to the SCE platform as shown in Figure 2-1.
-This introduction (push) is performed whenever a new subscriber logs in to the network or the external server presumes to know all subscribers and introduces them to the SCE box when they connect.
+In Push Mode integration, an external server introduces (pushes) the subscribers to the SCE platform as shown in Figure 2-1.
+This push occurs whenever a new subscriber logs in to the network or the external server presumes to know all the subscribers and introduces them to the SCE box when they connect.

 Figure 2-1 Push Mode Schematic

-In Pull mode integration, the SCE platform requests subscriber data from the external entity when it encounters traffic of an unknown subscriber, known as an anonymous subscriber as shown in Figure 2-2.
+In Pull Mode integration, the SCE platform requests subscriber data from the external entity when it encounters traffic of an unknown (anonymous) subscriber, as shown in Figure 2-2.
 The external entity retrieves the required subscriber information and sends it back to the SCE platform.

 Figure 2-2 Pull Mode Schematic

-The SCE Subscriber API is implemented using a nonblocking mode.
+The SCE Subscriber API is implemented by using a nonblocking mode.
 Nonblocking methods return immediately, even before the completion of a subscriber provisioning operation.
-The Nonblocking mode method is advantageous when the operation is lengthy and involves I/O. Performing the operation in a separate thread allows the caller to continue doing other tasks and it improves overall system performance.
+The nonblocking mode method is best suited when the operation is lengthy and involves I/O. Performing the operation in a separate thread allows the caller to continue doing other tasks and it improves overall system performance.